Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Analysis of the hydraulic approximation

 \section{Analysis of the hydraulic approximation}

-Within this appendix, we present a detailed discussion of the solutions to the quartic polynomial (Eq.~\eqref{eq:22}) governing the hydraulic regime.
+Within this appendix, we present a more detailed discussion of the roots of the quartic polynomial eq.~\eqref{eq:22} governing the hydraulic regime.

 An examination of the roots of \eqref{eq:22} provides information on existence and bifurcations of homoclinic solutions.
 Equation \eqref{eq:22} has four roots we label $\rho^{(a,b,c,d)} = \rho^{(a,b,c,d)}(X)$.
-The reality of these roots depends on the discriminant of \eqref{eq:22}.
-The discriminant $D$ of \eqref{eq:22} is
+The reality of these roots depends on the discriminant $D$ of \eqref{eq:22}